 EU / NATO context

-The other major institution in which Romania is active, is NATO.mHere again, NATO membership determines Romania’s strategic priorities and shapes its defense and security agenda.
+The other major institution in which Romania is active is NATO.
+The NATO membership determines Romania’s strategic priorities and shapes its defense and security agenda.
 Diplomatic priorities now straddle EU and NATO perspectives, creating still another set of considerations to be understood.
-Participating eectively within NATO’s complex command and consultation structures requires a deep level of understanding of NATO principles, procedures and operating systems.
+Participating actively within NATO’s complex command and consultation structures requires a deep level of understanding of NATO principles, procedures and operating systems.
 The importance of working with other national cultures with NATO, often with unresolved historic rivalries, friction and tensions, corresponds closely with the nature of the challenge of working with other countries in the EU.

 Programmes that help deepen familiarity with these perspectives could serve a very useful purpose in the broader democratic and engagement processes that the Ratiu Foundation promotes.
 By connecting the wider EU and NATO context to the priorities of the Ratiu Foundation, we can see the outlines of potential future engagements that should be high impact.
 We are in the process of identifying specic areas in which we would like to be active.